polkadot-js/api/README.md

 Contributions are welcome!

 To start off, this repo (along with others in the [@polkadot](https://github.com/polkadot-js/) family) uses yarn workspaces to organise the code.
-As such, after cloning dependencies _should_ be installed via `yarn`, not via npm, the latter will result in broken dependencies.
+As such, after cloning, its dependencies _should_ be installed via `yarn`, not via npm; the latter will result in broken dependencies.

 To get started -